monkeydone/Grape-booster/README.md

 ### Is Grape booster Free?

 Every fresh user will get **100M free** data for 1 month.
 If this 100M data is used up, there are various packages for you to choose.
+Grape booster now supports iOS, android and windows.
+One grape booster account can be used to login those three platforms.
+(Note: currently, grape booster account can only be registered through iOS and android)

 |Platform| Download Loacation | QR |
 |:---: | :--- | :---: |